 Step 1: Pick your spot

 We considered several spaces in our yard for the hot tub project.
 We have a tent platform near the creek that runs through our backyard and considered building there for the ambiance of the whole experience.
-But there are tall cedar trees all around the deck, and with bone-dry Idaho summers plus the ever-present forest fire danger they bring, we didn’t want hot air, sparks, or ash floating up into the branches.
+But there are tall cedar trees all around the deck, and with bone-dry Idaho summers and the ever-present forest fire danger they bring, we didn’t want hot air, sparks, or ash floating up into the branches (Ed Note: electric cedar hot tubs or solar hot tubs are a great alternative for soakers in wildfire prone areas).
 Also, we really love setting up the tent for friends & family, and often sleep there during the hottest parts of summer to take advantage of the cool air near the creek, which doubles as nature’s original and best sound machine.
-We also considered adding it onto our existing back deck, but nothing about the fit felt quite right.
+We also considered adding it onto our existing back deck, but nothing about the fit felt quite right with the existing landscaping.
 Eventually we realized we’d already found the best spot where we set up the cold tank at the edge of the yard, a hose length from the house.

 Step 2: Plan for weight

 A 2'x6' tub holds 175 gallons of water, which equals about 1,450 pounds of weight.
 Add in two human beings and you’ve got another 300 pounds or so.
 Add in the weight of the deck wood, and you’re looking at roughly one ton, give or take.
 Here in Idaho, we also get anywhere from two to four feet of snow every winter and we wanted it to be able to handle that weight as well.

 Knowing this, we went with 2x6 framing, with joists set at 16” on center with six 4x4 pressure treated posts set into concrete footers; three on the back edge of the deck, which would be supporting most of the weight, one in the center under the tub, and two at the front set flush to the concrete blocks to absorb weight even more efficiently.